NVIDIA-NeMo/DFM/docs/megatron/recipes/wan/wan2.1.md

 Multiple parallelism techniques including tensor, sequence, and context parallelism are supported and configurable per your hardware.

-WAN training is driven by `examples/megatron/recipes/wan/pretrain_wan.py`, which supports both a YAML config file and CLI overrides.
+Wan training is driven by `examples/megatron/recipes/wan/pretrain_wan.py`, which supports both a YAML config file and CLI overrides.

 The script exposes a `--training-mode` with `pretrain` and `finetune` presets for flow-matching hyperparameters as a starting point for experiments.
 This presets specify that pretraining uses noisier, biased sampling (e.g., logit-normal, higher logit_std, lower flow_shift) for stability and broad learning, while finetuning uses uniform, lower-noise settings (e.g., uniform sampling, lower logit_std, higher flow_shift) to refine details and improve quality.